Last Updated on 27 November 2025 by Cycloscope

 27 Super-interesting facts about South Korea

-Ours was a 45-day cycling trip and we spent a total of 500€ per person, so a bit more than 12$ per day.
-This guide can be used by hitchhikers, walkers, and all sorts of backpackers with a little adventurous spirit, and should enable you to enjoy South Korea with such a low budget.
+Ours was a 45-day cycling trip, and we spent a total of 500€ per person, so about 12$ per day.
+This guide can be used by hitchhikers, walkers, and all sorts of backpackers with a little adventurous spirit, and should enable you to enjoy South Korea on a low budget.

 This guide is based on our sole experience, so please contribute in the comments!